clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 ```
 {{< note >}}
-In case you configure ``default_font`` in the main section to a custom font, the checkmark will not be shown correctly when the checkbox is in the checked state.
-See :ref:`lvgl-cookbook-ckboxmark` for how to easily resolve this.
+In case you configure `default_font` in the main section to a custom font, the checkmark will not be shown correctly when the checkbox is in the checked state.
+See [Restore checkbox mark]({{< ref "cookbook/lvgl#lvgl-cookbook-ckboxmark" >}}) for how to easily resolve this.

 {{< /note >}}
 The `checkbox` can be also integrated as a [Switch ]({{< relref "/components/switch/lvgl" >}}) component.